SuuryaD/SuperMarket/README.md

 Refer the Docs for java documentation of the application.

-The application has 2 modes of operations, user and admin mode.
+The application has 2 modes of operations, Cashier and admin mode.

 ## Application Features